ianrasmussen05/programming-languages-2021/MIE.md

 If guess-and-verify does not solve the problem, it is worth spending more time on making the MIE even smaller.
 Once you have done this, execute the MIE pen-and-paper.
 Doing this carefully should give you information about how to fix the problem.

-If you are still stuck at this point, send me your MIE and a link to your github.
+If you are still stuck at this point, send me your MIE and a link to your repo.